How to Write a Summary | Guide & Examples

-In a scientific article, there are some easy questions you can ask to identify the key points in each part:
+In a scientific article, there are some easy questions you can ask to identify the key points in each part.

 If the article takes a different form, you might have to think more carefully about what points are most important for the reader to understand its argument.

-In this case, pay particular attention to the thesis statement—the central claim that the author wants us to accept, which usually appears in the introduction—and the topic sentences that signal the main idea of each paragraph.
+In that case, pay particular attention to the thesis statement—the central claim that the author wants us to accept, which usually appears in the introduction—and the topic sentences that signal the main idea of each paragraph.